williammorgan/graphqlsubscriptionexample/README.md

     pip install --editable .
     python graphqlsubscriptionexample/manage.py runserver 0:8001

 If you want to have the exact versions of libraries I tested with, you can use `pip install -r requirements.txt` instead of the other `pip install` step above.
-That is what the docker container does.
+That is what the Dockerfile does.

 You can run the tests with: